RIOT-OS/RIOT/tests/driver_pcf857x/README.md

 ## Overview

-This test appliation demonstrates the usage of the PCF857X driver interface and can be used to test each PCF857X expander I/O pin with shell commands.
+This test application demonstrates the usage of the PCF857X driver interface and can be used to test each PCF857X expander I/O pin with shell commands.

 ## Compilation